 The door required two good coats of the gel stain.
 I then let it dry overnight.

 The next morning I went over it with my color choice of stain with just a rag.
 I wiped in some areas to get the somewhat weathered look.
 The nice thing about applying the gel as an under coat is that when I did wipe, it appeared as though it was real wood underneath.
+I did not use a varnish or sealer.
+The doors have held up well.
+However, they are not used every day, so use your own judgement.

 I changed out the hardware too.
 There you see my goodwill table I made over a few months ago.
 Compliments the door nicely, I would say.
 That’s all there is to that project!
 I think this would look super on a pantry door as well.